Integrating the arts into core curriculum and new math Framework for California schools: Districts complete summer homework

 Teachers and administrators have been preparing for the upcoming school year by attending institutes over the summer, familiarizing themselves with a newly approved mathematics framework, working with youth as well as welcoming new administrators.

-According to The Nugget, a newsletter published by Nevada County Superintendent of Schools Office: Scott W. Lay, Superintendent, the county office, is gearing up programs and support services to meet the needs of our students and schools.
+According to The Nugget, a newsletter published by Scott W. Lay, Superintendent of the Nevada County Superintendent of Schools Office (NCSSO), the county has been gearing up programs and support services to meet the needs of our students and schools over the summer.

 Over the summer, 55 educators attended a summer arts integration institute entitled BE THE SPARK!
 Ignite Your Core Through Arts Integration, according to Nancy Jackson, Continuous Improvement Instructional Specialist of English Language Arts and the Arts.